Signed in as:

 Lodging- For our Virginia hunts we do not offer lodging.
 If you need lodging then we recommend that you stay near Woodbridge for our Potomac River hunts, for our swamp and field hunts we recommend you stay in Fredericksburg or the town of Orange.

-This hunt can either be a morning hunt (approx. 5am to 11am) or an afternoon hunt (approx.1pm to sunset).
-Additional hunters can be added to the blind at a rate of $225 per hunter.
-If you only have two in your party then you should consider purchasing a Single Hunter Package and adding the additional hunter in that package.
-However, this blind package is a private hunt, if you want your two person blind and hunt to be private you must purchase this package.
+This hunt can either be a morning hunt (approx. 5am to 11am) or an afternoon hunt (approx.1pm to sunset). if your party is larger than 3, additional hunters can be added to the blind at a rate of $225 per hunter.
+Our blinds max out at 5 if the party is above average in body size, 6 if your party is below average in body size.
+If you only have two in your party then you should consider purchasing two Single Hunter Packages.
+However, this blind package is a private hunt, if you want your two perso

 First, to make your deposit or purchase this package go to the Book A Hunt tab.
 The half day blind hunt must be secured with a $200 deposit (all deposits are non-refundable but are transferable).
 Please DO NOT send us multiple per person deposits.
 The point of contact person who originally booked the blind will receive an invoice 2-weeks prior to the hunt for the balance due, payment will be due at that time.
 However late additions to the blind can pay at the end of the hunt.

 The cost for a single hunter for a half day blind and hunt is $300 per hunter.
 Single hunters will be paired with other single hunters.
-We will only pair 3 single hunters together at one time, once we reach a total of 3 hunters your blind will be considered a Half Day Blind Hunt and the cost will be reduced to $700 for the blind.
+We will only pair 3 to 4 single hunters together at one time.
 If we are unable to pair you with another hunter(s) you will still get your hunt on the date you booked.
 SINGLE HUNTERS MUST HAVE THEIR DATES BOOKED BY DECEMBER 1.

 First, to make your deposit or purchase this package go to the Book A Hunt tab.
 The Half Day Single Hunter Blind hunt must be secured with a $200 deposit (all deposits are non-refundable but are transferable).
 Please DO NOT send us multiple per person deposits.
 The hunter will receive an invoice 2-weeks prior to the hunt for the balance due, payment will be due at that time.
 However late additions to the blind can pay at the end of the hunt.

-Guide(s), blinds, decoys, boats (If traveling by water 21-24-foot skiffs for big water hunting 16-foot mud-boats for shallow water hunting) UTV side by sides for our swamp and field hunts.
+The blind(s), decoys, (If traveling by water 21-24-foot skiffs are used for big water hunting,16-foot mud-boats for shallow water hunting) UTV side by sides for our swamp and field hunts.
 There will be a guide(s) with you at all times during your hunt.

 Lodging, meals, license, stamps, ammo, guns, bird cleaning, and gratuity.